Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * `ALL`

 The cascade type is implemented as defined in the association's annotation within the corresponding entity classes.
 At the moment there are no other code parts depending on that.

+#### Ordering many valued relationship sides

+As shown in the [Doctrine documentation](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/tutorials/ordered-associations.html) an `OrderBy` annotation can be used to specify an implicit sorting criteria which will be appended to DQL queries.

+Fields are used with their unqualified names and must exist in the referenced source or target entity.
+If the referenced entity uses the `geographical` extension you can also use `latitude` and `longitude`.
+If it uses the `standardFields` extension you can also use `createdDate`, `createdBy`, `updatedDate` and `updatedBy`.

+ModuleStudio offers different syntax variants for using this or single and multiple fields:

+* Order by a single field: `mySortField`
+* Order by a single field with direction: `mySortField:desc` or `mySortField:DESC`
+* Order by multiple fields: `lastName, firstName`
+* Order by multiple fields with direction: `score:desc, lastName:asc` or `score:DESC, lastName`

+The sorting direction is optional and defaults to `ASC`.

 #### Auto completion usage